 - 1/3 cup (80g) crunchy natural peanut butter

 - 1-2 tsp vanilla bean paste

 - sprinkle of sea salt flakes

 - 25-50 g chocolate (vegan if it needs to be) chopped

 - 1/4 cup finely chopped toasted peanuts (optional)

 - Combine the peanut butter and maple syrup in a small mixing bowl.
+Sprinkle over the baking powder.
 Stir vigorously until it begins to thicken and harden.
 I've discovered that taking mixing breaks (when your arm gets tired) seems to help the mixture thicken, so take them as appropriate.

-- Once the mixture has thickened, add the baking powder, vanilla bean paste and a pinch of salt, and continue to mix until it forms a shiny-ish glob.
+- Once the mixture has thickened, add the vanilla bean paste and a pinch of salt, and continue to mix until it forms a shiny-ish cookie dough.
 Mix in 3/4 of the chocolate, reserving some for the tops.

-- Lightly oil your hands with your oil of choice.
+- Lightly wet your hands with water.
 This will enable you to divide the mixture into 6-8 balls, and create a ball shape by rolling it between your hands.
 Lay as ball evenly spaced on the baking tray.

 - Use the (lightly oiled) palm of your hand to gently press each ball into a cookie shape.
 They spread a little but not much, so press them into the shaped cookie you'd like to end up with.